ARVR in Automotive Industry

 This technology also displays traffic and weather information and offers navigation support.
 This technology facilitates the development of smarter and safer vehicles.
 It also provides critical performance alerts for enhanced driving experience and safety.

-6. VR testing for autonomous vehicles
+6. VR Testing for Autonomous Vehicles

 Presently, no autonomous vehicle without a person driving and ensuring the safety of other drivers and pedestrians, can be tested on the roads.
 However, using VR integrated with testing software makes it possible to test driverless vehicles.